 Though the ST-8e camera has an internal guiding chip it is a lot easier to find a suitable guide star with an external guide scope.
-So an Orion ST-80 refractor was added.
+So a homemade 70mm refractor was added.
 Temple 28 was extensively modified including rebalancing the tube for a camera before I got it.
 Since it has a different balance point than a regular CPC it was difficult to get it balanced with online instructions.

 Temple 10 is configured with an Explore Scientific AR102 refractor.
-The inherent Chromatic Aberration is not much of an issue with this set up since it is almost exclusively used for photometry with narrow photometric filters.
+The inherent Chromatic Aberration is not much of an issue with this set up since it is almost exclusively used for photometry with narrow-band photometric filters.
 The mount is a Sirius mount with an Atlas Tripod.
 The tripod adds about 5 extra pounds of equipment carrying capacity.
-The AR102 Refractor is currently running doing wide field images of variable star fields.
-It was intended to be a grab and go scope but has become almost exclusively, a goto imaging scope using an ATIK 414 mono camera.
+The AR102 Refractor is currently doing wide field images of variable star fields.
+It was intended to be a grab and go scope but has become almost exclusively, a goto imaging scope using an ATIK 414 mono camera with photometric filters.

 The above is an image taken with AR102 and the ST-8e camera.
 It used an external guider and even though this image was done with a Sloan g filter, it has parts that are overexposed but is still pretty impressive for a 300 hundred dollar telescope!

 One of the auxiliary scopes is Temple 20, an 8″ Meade LX200 GPS.
-This scope was used in an Amateur/Professional collaboration for a year using an ST-7e camera.
-Right now it is stored away but my plan is to set it up and use it for spectroscopy.
-With the 6.3 focal reducer it is a good platform for using a Star Analyzer grating.
+This scope was used in an Amateur/Professional collaboration for a year using an ST-7E camera.
+With the 6.3 focal reducer it is a good platform for a Star Analyzer grating.